Print

 Instructions

 1. Mix the dough.
-Whisk together the warm milk, sugar and salt in a large mixing bowl (or in the bowl of a stand mixer).
-Sprinkle the yeast on top, and wait 5 minutes for the yeast to activate.
+Whisk together the warm milk and sugar in a large mixing bowl (or in the bowl of a stand mixer).
+Sprinkle the yeast on top and wait 5 minutes for the yeast to foam up and activate.

 2. Knead the dough.
-Add the flour and melted butter.
-Then either (a) use a spoon to mix everything in until combined, and then use your hands to knead the dough for about 4 minutes until it is smooth, adding a bit more flour if the dough is too sticky or (b) if using a stand mixer, place the dough hook on the mixer and mix on medium speed for 4 minutes until the dough is smooth, adding a bit more flour if the dough is too sticky.
+Add the flour, melted butter and salt.
+Then either (a) use a spoon to mix everything in until combined, and then use your hands to knead the dough for about 4 minutes until it is smooth, adding a bit more flour if the dough is too sticky or (b) use a stand mixer with a dough hook and mix on medium speed for 4 minutes until the dough is smooth, adding a bit more flour if the dough is too sticky.

 3. Let the dough rise.
 Transfer the dough to a lightly-oiled bowl, cover with a damp towel, and let the dough rest for 20 to 30 minutes in a warm place until it has doubled in size.

-6. Form the pretzel bites.
-In the meantime, turn the dough out onto a lightly-oiled work surface and divide into 12 equal pieces.
+5. Form the pretzel bites.
+Turn the dough out onto a lightly-oiled work surface and divide into 12 equal pieces.
 Roll out each piece of dough into even 3/4-inch wide ropes.
 Use a knife to cut the rope into individual pretzel bites, about 1-inch long each.

-7. Boil the pretzel bites.
-Very carefully, use a spatula or large wire strainer to transfer the the bites into the boiling water, about a dozen or so at a time time, for about 30 seconds per batch.
-Use the spatula to transfer the pretzel bites to the parchment-lined pan, and repeat with the remaining pretzel bites.
+6. Boil the pretzel bites.
+Very carefully, use a spatula or spider strainer to transfer the the bites into the boiling water, about a dozen or so at a time time, for about 30 seconds per batch.
+Transfer the pretzel bites to the parchment-lined pan, spaced out so that they’re not touching, and repeat with the remaining pretzel bites.

-8. Add egg wash and salt.
-Finally, brush the top of each pretzel bite with the egg wash and sprinkle with the coarse sea salt.
+7. Add egg wash and salt.
+Brush the top of each pretzel bite with the egg wash and sprinkle with the coarse sea salt.

-9. Bake.
+8. Bake.
 Bake until the pretzel bites reach your desired level of golden brown color, about 12 to 14 minutes.
-Transfer to a cooling rack.
+Transfer the baking sheets to a wire cooling rack.

-10. (Optional: Brush with extra butter.)
-If you would like your pretzel bites to taste extra buttery, brush them with extra melted butter just before serving.
+9. (Optional: Brush with extra butter.)
+If you would like your pretzel bites to taste extra buttery, brush them immediately with extra melted butter.